dudintv/vizartist-scripts/dudin-flex/README.md

 ## Flex-positioning.
 Partly implemented of "flexbox" conception from html/css.

-Known issue:

-* It doesn't support VizArtist 4.3 (and above) with one child container.
-I'll fix with the next version.

 #### Version 1.3.4 (18 November 2022)
 * fix: variaous aligment
 * fix: Y direction